 - Phosphorus Diffusion

 Screen-printed solar cells typically use a simple homogeneous diffusion to form the emitter where the doping is the same beneath the metal contacts and between the fingers.
 To maintain low contact resistance, a high surface concentration of phosphorus is required below the screen-printed contact.
 However, the high surface concentration of phosphorus produces a "dead layer" that reduces the cell blue response.
 Newer cell designs can contact shallower emitters, thus improving the cell blue response.
-Selective emitters with higher doping below the metal contacts have also been proposed 1, 2 - but none have yet been introduced into commercial production.
+Selective emitters with higher doping below the metal contacts have also been proposed 1, 2 - and are being introduced into commercial production.

 - Surface Texturing to Reduce Reflection